Customizing an automation rule or web action output email

 Use the following script in the Message setting of the Output section for the Delete web action:

-- Navigate to Delete web action for the corresponding object.
+In the Cayosoft Administrator Console, navigate to the Delete web action for the corresponding object.

 $header = "<H3>These objects are deleted:</H3>"